Influencer Backdoor Attack on Semantic Segmentation: Experiments

 \textbf{Attack settings.} In the main experiments of this work, we set the victim class of VOC dataset to be class 15 (person) and the target class to be class 0 (background).
 The victim class and target class of Cityscapes dataset are set to be class 13 (car) and class 0 (road), respectively.
 In this study, we use the classic \textit{Hello Kitty} pattern as the backdoor trigger.
 The trigger size is set to $15\times15$ pixels for the VOC dataset and $55\times55$ for the Cityscapes dataset.

-\textbf{Segmentation models.} Two popular semantic segmentation architectures, namely PSPNet~\cite{zhao2017pyramid} and DeepLabV3~\cite{chen2017rethinking}, are adopted in this work.
-In both architectures, ResNet-50~\cite{he2016deep} pre-trained on ImageNet~~\cite{russakovsky2015imagenet} is used as an embedding backbone.
-We follow the same standard configuration and training process of both models as in ~\cite{zhao2017pyramid}.
+\textbf{Segmentation models.} Three popular image segmentation architectures, namely PSPNet~\citep{zhao2017pyramid}, DeepLabV3~\citep{chen2017rethinking}, and SegFormer~\citep{xie2021SegFormer}, are adopted in this work.
+In both CNN architectures, ResNet-50~\citep{he2016deep} pre-trained on ImageNet~\citep{russakovsky2015imagenet} is used as the backbone.
+For the SegFormer model, we use MIT-B0 as the backbone.
+We follow the same configuration and training process as the work of ~\citet{zhao2017pyramid}.